tim-johnson-sage/tim-johnson-sage/README.md

     - [ ] MAUI
   - [ ] data science and AI/ML
   - [ ] High level understanding of Site Reliability Engineering
-- 🤔 In 1 year I want to have expanded the **depth** of awareness in:
+- 🤔 By 9/15/2021 I want to have expanded the **depth** of awareness in:
   - [ ] React ecosystem (Redux, architecture, best practices)
   - [ ] Python (packaging, best practices)
 - 🧭 In 5 years, I want to have expanded my depth and width of understanding in AI/ML and full stack development using multiple technologies such that I am able to mentor others